Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

       cd $HOME/homebrew/themes && git clone https://github.com/semakusut/SBP-ROG-Ally.git

 ```
 >[!TIP]
-> Mode switching is being worked on to provide a more stable solution, all distros are affected atm.
-> `if you get a black screen going from gamemode to desktop just touch the screen`

->[!TIP]
 > Bauh is the prefered package manager its in your App list